victoryushen/amod-abm/README.md

 Python is an interpreted language and the core code could be executed without previously compiling into machine languages.
 However, OSRM, written in C++14, should be built from source beforehand.

+In this branch, I modified the configurations based on Windows 10.
+The OSRM windows build can be downloaded here: http://build.project-osrm.org/.

 The following installation guideline targets MacOS.
 For more information please go to OSRM [Wiki](https://github.com/Project-OSRM/osrm-backend#open-source-routing-machine).

 Install HomeBrew if not available: